A few days

 When you nurse for 6 months, your baby will have fewer ear infections and will be much less likely to have problems with diarrhea and respiratory infections.
 It even helps the immunizations he gets at the doctor's office work better.

-Babies who are breastfed for at least 6 months have a lower risk of getting childhood cancer.
+Babies who are breastfed for at least 6 months have a lower chance of getting childhood cancer.

 9 Months